fredrikburmester/fredrikburmester-express/README.md

 ## Info
 This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://github.com/pugjs/pug) in the frontend.

+This being a photography websites demands a good lazy-loading system, so this was really important to me.
+That's why a implemented lazy-loading and loading higher quality images when the ligthbox is opened.

+The website requires only 171 kB to be transferred to your device!
+And everything after that lazyloads.

 #### :snail: Lazy-loading
 This websites supports lazy-loading in all modern browsers, both in the gallery **and** in the Lightbox.
 This drastically reduces network load since some galleries contain more than 200 images.